Mischief (1931 film)

 Mischief is a 1931 British comedy film directed by Jack Raymond and starring Ralph Lynn, Winifred Shotter and Jeanne Stuart.
-It was shot at the Elstree Studios near London.
-It is based on the 1928 farce Mischief by Ben Travers.
+It was written by W. P. Lipscomb and Maclean Rogers based on the 1928 farce Mischief by Ben Travers, and shot at the Elstree Studios near London.

 Plot

 When financier Reginald Bingham leaves on a business trip to Paris, normally devoted wife Eleanor leaves for a cottage with a secret boy friend.
 The couple are followed by friends of her husband, who attempt to hinder the affair.
 However, Reginald is also tempted by a fling with an old friend in Paris.